SE-ML/se-ml.github.io/best_practices/_posts/2020-02-02-test_feature_extractor.md

 Failing to test the feature extraction code may lead to unintended bugs with severe impact on the final model.
 Such bugs are hard to debug and remove because they involve several data sources and functionality.

+If automatically extracted features are used, they should also be tested for correctness.